-- Financial institutions must take appropriate measures to make employees aware of: - policies and procedures put in place to detect and prevent money laundering including those for identification, record keeping and internal reporting; and - the relevant legislation pertaining to money laundering;
+- Securities industry participants must take appropriate measures to make employees aware of: - policies and procedures put in place to detect and prevent money laundering including those for identification, record keeping and internal reporting and; - the relevant legislation pertaining to money laundering;

-and to provide relevant employees with training in the recognition and handling of suspicious transactions.
+and to provide relevant employees with on-going training in the recognition and handling of suspicious transactions.

-These Guidelines therefore set out what steps financial institutions should take to fulfill this requirement.
+These Guidelines set out what steps securities industry participants should take to fulfill this requirement.